Museum of Norwich at the Bridewell

-The Museum of Norwich at the Bridewell (formerly The Bridewell and the Bridewell Museum) is a museum of the social history of the city of Norwich in England.
-Constructed in the 14th century, it was one of the grandest medieval residences in the city.
-Located next to St Andrew's Church, it is a Grade I listed building.
-Over its history, it has operated as a residence, a house of correction, and a factory.
+The Museum of Norwich at the Bridewell (formerly the Bridewell Museum) is a Grade I listed building and museum of the social history of the city of Norwich, England, located next to St Andrew's Church.
+Constructed in the 14th century, it began as one of the grandest medieval residences in the city, particularly for William Appleyard, the first Mayor of Norwich.
+In 1585 it opened as a house of correction known as the Bridewell, was a factory from 1828, and became a museum after its donation to the city in 1923.